 Rev. Robert A. Sirico is the president and co-founder of the Acton Institute and the pastor at Sacred Heart of Jesus parish, both in Grand Rapids, Mich.
 His writings on religious, political, economic, and social matters are published in a variety of journals, including the New York Times, the Wall Street Journal, Forbes, the London Financial Times, the Washington Times, the Detroit News, and National Review.
 He is often called upon by members of the broadcast media for statements regarding economics, civil rights, and issues of religious concern, and has provided commentary for CNN, ABC, the BBC, NPR, and CBS' 60 Minutes, among others.
 In his popular book, Defending the Free Market: The Moral Case for a Free Economy, he shows how a free economy is the best way to meet society’s material needs.
 He holds dual Italian and American citizenship.

 John D. Wilsey, Ph.D. serves as affiliate scholar in theology and history for the Acton Institute.
-He is also assistant professor of history and Christian apologetics at Southwestern Baptist Theological Seminary.
+He is also associate professor of history at The Southern Baptist Theological Seminary and will serve as a William E. Simon Visiting Fellow in the James Madison Program in American Ideals and Institutions at Princeton University for the 2017-18 academic year.
 John's research area is in American church history, specifically the history of American religious nationalism and Christianity and public life.
 He is the author of two books and editor of a recently released abridgment of Alexis de Tocqueville's Democracy in America.
-He is presently writing a religious biography of John Foster Dulles for Eerdmans' Religious Biography Series.
+He is presently writing a religious biography of John Foster Dulles for Eerdmans' Library of Religious Biography.